World Food Program, headed by former SC Gov. David Beasley, wins Nobel Peace Prize

-NIAMEY, Niger — The World Food Program won the Nobel Peace Prize on Friday for its efforts to combat hunger in regions facing conflict and hardship and at a time when the coronavirus pandemic has driven millions more people to the brink of starvation.
+The Nobel committee named the World Food Program the 2020 peace recipient based on its efforts to combat hunger in regions facing conflict and hardship, and at a time when the coronavirus pandemic has driven millions more people to the brink of starvation.

-The Rome-based United Nations agency has long specialized in getting assistance to some of the world's most dangerous and precarious places, from air-dropping food in South Sudan and Syria to creating an emergency delivery service that kept aid flowing even as antivirus restrictions grounded commercial flights.
+The Rome-based U.N. agency has long specialized in getting assistance to some of the world's most dangerous and precarious places, from air-dropping food in South Sudan and Syria to creating an emergency delivery service that kept aid flowing even as antivirus restrictions grounded commercial flights.

 It provided assistance to almost 100 million people in 88 countries last year.